 BROILED BRUSSEL SPROUTS RECIPE

-This broiled Brussel sprouts recipe is super easy and will amaze your family or guests on Thanksgiving.
+This broiled Brussel sprouts recipe is super easy and will amaze your family or guests for a casual dinner or holiday table.

 I never ate Brussel sprouts until about two years ago when my daughter introduced me to this Barbie-sized head of lettuce.
 That’s all you need to know about my level of cooking skills.